 URL Profiler is a tool which allows you to extract and analyze bulk data from websites at both the domain and URL level.
-A powerful analysis tool, URL Profiler can be used to perform a wide range of SEO-related tasks including content audits, backlink analysis, competitive research, and penalty audits.
+A powerful analysis tool, URL Profiler performs a wide range of SEO-related tasks including:

 To help you figure out if URL Profiler is for you, we have put together an in-depth review in which we go hands with the tool.
 Our review covers the following areas:

 The first thing to note about URL Profiler is it is software-based and not web-based like many other solutions in the SEO space.
 The benefits of a software-based solution are that tasks can be performed relatively quickly and the tool does not experience any slow down in the case of high server demand.

 Once you download URL Profiler, spend some time tweaking the settings to suit the processing power of your machine and optimize for the type of tasks you wish to perform.
 The first tab in the settings menu is “connections”.

 There you can choose the number of concurrent connections, the connection timeout, and the maximum download size.
 The best practice advised by URL Profiler here is to keep the maximum concurrent connections at the automatically optimized setting.
 The guidance on “connection timeout” is to set it at 40+ seconds to give the tool the best chance at reporting these correctly.
 The maximum download size stops the tool from crashing when it tries to download html pages that are not very well formatted.
 The recommended size here is 1024KB.

 In the “Link Analysis” tab, you should leave the default settings untouched.
 In “Link Metrics” select how much API data you want to retrieve from Majestic SEO, Moz, and Ahrefs.
 If you are doing backlink analysis then the basic settings will suffice.

 In the social settings, you can choose which sites you want to collect share counts from and the social networks you want to scrape.